nashville-software-school/bangazon-inc/book-3-web-api/chapters/CONTROLLER_PARAMETERS.md

 ## Exercises

 1. Update your Gifter API to allow searching of Posts by title as illustrated in this chapter.
-1. Update the search endpoint to search by title and the caption.
 1. Add a new endpoint, `/api/post/hottest?since=<SOME_DATE>` that will return posts created on or after the provided date.

 > **NOTE:** as always make sure to use Postman to test your API.